 If you want a groundcover plant with a fast, aggressive spread, bishop's weed is right for you.
 Use it on shaded or partially shaded slopes or in large woodland areas where it can take over and have the run of the space.
 It also works well in contained areas, such as between a building and a sidewalk.
 Choose the variegated variety, considered slightly slower-growing, to add brightness to the shade.
 Bishop's weed reaches about a foot tall and drops its leaves in winter.
 Zones 4-9

 It's pretty, spreads easily, and is easy to keep under control.
 Try one of the many varieties of ajuga where grass won't easily grow.
-It can take a bit of foot traffic, but avoid growing it in areas with a lot of activity.
-Flower spikes in blue, pink, lavender, or white adorn the rosettes formed from scallop-shape leaves in spring.
+It can take a bit of foot traffic but avoid growing it in areas with a lot of activity.
+Flower spikes in blue, pink, lavender or white adorn the rosettes formed from scallop-shaped leaves in spring.
 Grow this tidy groundcover plant for its pretty leaves, which come in shades of green, maroon, bronze, purple, pink, or white.
 Depending on the variety, the foliage can reach 4-9 inches tall.
 Zones 3-9

 Lamium, with its silver-marked foliage, brightens a shady corner.
 This groundcover plant reaches 6-8 inches tall but spreads twice as wide.
 Use it as a bright decorative highlight next to plants with darker foliage, such as boxwoods and conifers.
 Place lamium where you won't be smashing it underfoot.
 Zones 3-8

 Evergreen Groundcover Plants

 Besides staying green throughout the hot summer months, these groundcovers will add winter interest to the garden as well!